Square vs PayPal: Price, Features & What’s Best

 Subsequent readers | $10 (magstripe) $49 (contactless and chip) | $79 (Contactless and chip) |

-There are no monthly fees and no lengthy application process with Square.
-It has reasonable processing fees that start at 2.6% + 10 cents.
-The biggest edge it has over PayPal when it comes to pricing and contract is the chargeback fee—Square waives up to $250 per month.
+The biggest edge Square has over PayPal when it comes to pricing and contracts is the chargeback fee—Square waives up to $250 per month.
 On the other hand, PayPal chargeback fees range from $15 to $20.

 Aside from this, the Square POS comes with a free magstripe card reader and virtual terminal so new businesses can start accepting payments in minutes and without any upfront cost.
 With PayPal, there is an added monthly fee for the use of a virtual terminal, and you will need to purchase your first card reader.